Implant Supported Dentures

 Who Can Get Implant-Supported Dentures?

-Implant-supported dentures are a good option for many people who have lost some or all of their natural teeth.
+Implant-supported dentures can be considered for many people who have lost some or all of their natural teeth.

-You should also be in good overall health and free from any medical conditions that could affect the success of the treatment.
-Your dentist can help you determine if you are a good candidate for implant-supported dentures.
+It is also recommended to be in good overall health and without medical conditions that could affect the treatment.
+Your dentist can help you determine if you are a candidate for implant-supported dentures.

 People With Missing Teeth

-Implant-supported dentures are an excellent option for people with missing teeth.
-They can provide a more stable and comfortable alternative to traditional dentures, which can be difficult to keep in place and may cause discomfort or irritation.
+Implant-supported dentures are an option for people with missing teeth.
+They can provide an alternative to traditional dentures, which can be difficult to keep in place and may cause discomfort or irritation.

 People Who Want a Permanent Solution to Tooth Loss

-For people who want a more permanent solution for tooth loss, implant-supported dentures are an excellent option.
-They are designed to last for many years with proper care and maintenance.
+For people who want solution for tooth loss, implant-supported dentures are an option.
+They are intended to provide long-term use when cared for appropriately.
 They do not require the use of adhesives or other products to keep them in place.

 Are Implant Supported Dentures Right for You?

 To determine if implant supported dentures are right for you, schedule a consultation with our dentists.
 During this consultation, your dentist will examine your teeth and gums and evaluate your overall oral health.
-Your dentist will also take into account your lifestyle and preferences when recommending a treatment plan.
+Your dentist will also take into account your preferences when discussing potential treatment options.

 Risks and Considerations of Implant-Supported Dentures

 Like any surgical procedure, implant-supported dentures carry some risks and considerations.
-These may include infection, implant failure and complications related to the anesthesia.
+These may include infection, implant failure and complications related to the anaesthesia.
 Implant-supported dentures may not be covered by dental insurance and they can be more expensive than traditional dentures.
-Glenferrie Dental offers flexible financing options to help make this treatment more affordable for our patients.
+Glenferrie Dental offers flexible financing options to assist patients with managing the cost of treatment.

-Our dentist will help you understand the potential risks and benefits and decide if this procedure is right for you.
+Our dentists will help you understand the potential risks and benefits and decide if this procedure is right for you.

 Contact Us For Your Implant Supported Dentures

-An initial consultation is the most important step in the implant-supported dentures procedure.
-If you are in Melbourne and need dentures, ensure you contact Glenferrie Dental and book a consultation.
+An initial consultation is an essential first step in the implant-supported dentures procedure.
+If you are in Melbourne and need dentures, contact Glenferrie Dental and book a consultation.

 If you have further questions about implant-supported dentures, contact us for guidance.
-Our dental experts are available to assist you.
+Our dentists are available to assist you.

 Dental Image